zanoni-mbdyn/blendyn/README.md

 Piston + Wristpin | 0.078 | - (immaterial) |- (immaterial)

 [FCinfo][7] also reports the position of the center of mass of the part.
-We thus learn that the COM of the crank is located, quite conveniently, approximately at the intersection between the rotation axis of the crankshaft and its symmetry plane.
-The COM of the rod is located along the line connecting its two hinges centers, at a distance of circa 52 mm from the piston hinge center.
+We thus learn that the center of mass (CoM) of the crank is located, quite conveniently, approximately at the intersection between the rotation axis of the crankshaft and its symmetry plane.
+The CoM of the rod is located along the line connecting its two hinges centers, at a distance of circa 52 mm from the piston hinge center.

-The piston's length and moment of inertia play no role in the multibody simulation, since the piston does not rotate during its motion.
+The piston's length and moment of inertia play no role in this multibody simulation, since the piston does not rotate during its motion.

 (To be perfectly honest, the mass of the crankshaft is immaterial for the simulation results, too.
-You may want to apply it anyway, though, for example to investigate the effects of a non-perfectly balanced crankshaft, simply by offsetting the crank COM from the crankshaft rotation axis....
-But i'm going off to a tangent, here.)
+You may want to apply it anyway, though, for example to investigate the effects of a crankshaft that is not perfectly balanced.
+Simply offset the crank CoM from the crankshaft rotation axis....
+But I'm going off on a tangent, here.)

-Having now exported all the parts that we need we have a collection of 4 `.stl` files.
-Mine looks like the following:
+We have now exported all the parts that we need we have a collection of 4 `.stl` files.
+My files are the following:

 - crank.stl
 - rod.stl